Safe Adults for Kids: Helping Children Build a Safe Support Circle (Ages 5–10)

 Stories can be a powerful way to help children understand safeguarding ideas.

-The Guy & Cesar books introduce important concepts such as trusted adults, safe circles, and speaking up in ways that children can easily understand.
+The Guy & Cesar books introduce important concepts such as Safe Adults, safe circles, and speaking up in ways that children can easily understand.

 Through stories and conversations, children learn that they are supported by adults who care about their safety and wellbeing.